teusH/MySense/docs/gps.md

 * From: https://github.com/mcauser/Raspberry-Pi-ITead-Studio-GPS-NEO-6M#disable-kernel-logging
 Use raspi-config to turn shell/kernel messages via serial off: Advanced/Serial menu tabs.
 * On Pi3 with Jessie:
-use sudo raspi-config to disable login (getty) and kernal use of serial line.
+use sudo raspi-config to disable login (getty) and kernel use of serial line.
 Reboot and ls /dev/ will show you serial0 and serial 1 linked to `ttyS0` and `ttyAMA0`.
 `ttyAMA0` is used for bluetooth so use ttyS0 for your GPS configuration.